Banding Solutions for the OmniDTF

 9. Double-click on the first cell space under the Printer Name heading.

-11. Confirm that your settings look like the image below, then click on the green checkmark icon to save the settings.
+11. Confirm that your settings look like the image below (depending on your printer model and Printer Name choice), then click on the green checkmark icon to save the settings.

 Map Printer Name dialog